niplav/site/microfiction.md

 > *epistemic status: I saw the best minds of my generation*
 >
 > Limply balancing mile-deep cocktail glasses and clamoring for laughable Thielbucks on the cramped terraces of Berkely,
-who invite you to the luring bay, promising to pay for your entire being while elegantly concealing the scarlet light evaporating from their tearducts and nostrils,
+who invite you to the luring Bay, promising to pay for your entire being while elegantly concealing the scarlet light evaporating from their tearducts and nostrils,
 who down 3¾ bottles of Huel™ and sprint to their next fellowship or retreat or meetup or workshop, in the pore-showingly lit hallways with whiteboards and whiteboards and whiteboards and whiteboards,
 who want to crown random nerds with aureal sigmas fished from the manifold crevaces of self-denying deities,
 who write epics of institutionalized autists bent on terraforming these overpopulated hypothetical hells,